-This secret must match the RADIUS encryption.
+This secret must match the one that is configured on the RADIUS server.

 - 11. From the Active menu, select Primary. - 12.
 From the Message Authenticator menu, select Enable or Disable to specify whether the message authenticator attribute for the selected server is enabled.